 - We encourage all students to know where they stand regarding their GPA for planning and goal-setting purposes.
 Please utilize the unofficial GPA calculator tool on our website (coming soon) to assist you with your projected GPA calculations.
 All official GPA calculations will take place after you have officially applied to the UT Health San Antonio Physician Assistant Studies program.

 I’ve reviewed all admission prerequisites and requirements but don’t quite meet all of them.
 What are my options?

-We encourage you to continue to work toward entrance to the program of your choice but, the School of Health Professions has many other programs that may fit your career and educational goals.
+We encourage you to continue to work toward the entrance to the program of your choice but, the School of Health Professions has many other programs that may fit your career and educational goals.

 If you are interested in working directly with patients, our Master of Science in Respiratory Care program may be for you.
 This two-year master’s program will prepare you for a career in one of the fastest-growing health care careers in the country.
 Graduates work in ICUs, emergency rooms, home health and as pediatric flight team members.

 If you are interested in the research and science behind medical diagnostics and treatment, our Master of Science in Medical Laboratory Sciences program may be for you.
 This two-year master’s program will prepare you work as a medical laboratory scientist in a variety of settings including hospitals and research labs.
-As a medical laboratory scientist, your work affects up to 70 percent of all major patient care related decisions.
+As a medical laboratory scientist, your work affects up to 70 percent of all major patient care-related decisions.